vtexdocs/help-center-content/docs/announcements/en/improved-security-for-the-customers-first-purchase.md

 author: 6DODK49lJPk3yvcoe6GB6g
 slug: improved-security-for-the-customers-first-purchase
 legacySlug: improved-security-for-the-customers-first-purchase
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: New Checkout cookie allows increased security in your store
+announcementSynopsisEN: 'New Checkout cookie allows increased security in your store'
 ---

 In order to improve the security of your store information, VTEX has made improvements to the access to customer data in their first purchase.
 As of June 30, 2023, a new cookie is forwarded to the customer when they create a cart, preventing third parties from using external means to gain access to their personal information.